Roots App

 |

-Wrapped with Family Epoch Key
+| Wrapped with current Family Epoch Key

-Encrypts: metadata + all media variants
+| Encrypts: content + metadata + all processed variants

 MCP Servers